-There are many ways to figure out if your PCIe slot is bad or not, the easiest way is by testing the slot with different cards that fit.
-Doing this would give you insight into the probable cause and highlight if the issue lies with the slot or with the device.
+There are many ways to determine if your PCIe slot is bad.
+The easiest way is by testing the slot with different cards that fit.
+Doing this would give you insight into the probable cause and highlight whether the issue lies with the slot or the device.
 There are also plenty of other ways to check using internal tools and utilities.

-If you have been experiencing some problems with your motherboard, particularly in regards to malfunctioning PCIe peripherals, you are probably here to learn how to tell if a PCIe slot is bad.
+Suppose you have been experiencing some problems with your motherboard, particularly regarding malfunctioning PCIe peripherals.
+In that case, you are probably here to learn how to tell if a PCIe slot is bad.

-So as mentioned earlier, you can either check manually via the process of elimination or by using some of the built in tools and utilities found inside the operating system.
+So as mentioned earlier, you can either check manually via the process of elimination or by using some of the built-in tools and utilities inside the operating system.

-If you are going to proceed with the manual way by testing a slot with different cards, you will need to take extra care to avoid any damages.
+If you proceed with the manual way by testing a slot with different cards, you will need to take extra care to avoid any damage.

-Checking through the use of OS built-in utilities should be easy for most people and can provide a lot of insight as to what the problem might be and how to solve it.
-However, built-in utilities are sometimes none conclusive.
+Checking through OS built-in utilities should be easy for most people and can provide a lot of insight into the problem and how to solve it.
+However, built-in utilities are sometimes non-conclusive.

-By far the best method is to have PCIe slot testing kit, however, that method can be a bit expensive.
+The best method is to have a PCIe slot testing kit.
+However, that method can be a bit expensive.

 How to Tell If a PCIe Slot Is Bad?

-There are several ways to go about this and it all depend on the tools and utilities you have at your disposal.
+There are several ways to go about this, depending on the tools and utilities you have at your disposal.

 If you notice a problem after a new card installation and are unsure as to whether the problem lies with the newly installed card or the slot it went into, then here are some methods that you can use to troubleshoot: